filosganga/filosganga.github.com/_posts/2012-10-15-GWT-RPC-Best-Practices.md

 }
 {% endhighlight %}

-So if we have a GWT service interface to implement, we have to extend
+So if we need to implement a GWT service interface, we have to extend
 {{GWTService}} and implement our interface.
-Then put this implementation in the Spring context.
-We have then to create our Servlet extending {{GWTRemoteServiceServlet}}
-implementing the same interface and delegating all method to the Spring bean.
+Then we have to write our Servlet that extends {{GWTRemoteServiceServlet}} and implements the same interface, delegating all method implementations to the Spring bean.

 This is the example for a {{ContactService}} interface:
 {% highlight java %}